 If the Spanish Consulates around you are not open and you are having trouble with starting your application process, we recommend looking into the online application option.
 This option can be initiated within the first 60 days of your arrival to Spain and follows almost the exact same list of requirements aside for two very important distinctions:

-Those interested in applying for the online student visa must be citizens of a country that is not required to apply for a tourist visa to Spain.
+Those who Can Apply: Those interested in applying for the online student visa must be citizens of a country that is not required to apply for a tourist visa to Spain.
 In other words, if you would not normally have to apply for a tourist visa (90 day permit in your passport) to visit Spain on vacation, then you are eligible for the new online visa process.

-Unfortunately, citizens who would normally be required to apply for a 90 day tourist permit are advised to get in touch with the nearest consulate once they are open.
+Those who Cannot Apply: Unfortunately, citizens who would normally be required to apply for a 90 day tourist permit are advised to get in touch with the nearest consulate once they are open.
 Please check with them if you should apply for the usual student visa or for a tourist visa (which might be quicker) and in the latter case initiate the student visa application process upon arrival in Spain (within 60 days).

 After You’ve Submitted your Paperwork

 On average it should take between 1-3 months to issue your Student Visa.
 Most consulates will ask you to pick up your passport/visa once the process is complete.
 Depending on your consulate you may have to call them regularly to keep up on the progress, or they might contact you once it’s ready.